DragonMeme/terraform-linux-vm-azure/README.md

 3.)
 Copy and paste the command to the terminal.

 4.)
 Enter your password.
-(Use `terraform output Password` orr `./terraform output Password` if you have forgotten the password.)
+(Use `terraform output Password` or `./terraform output Password` if you have forgotten the password.)

 5.)
 Congratulations, you have access to your linux virtual machine.